mtg-x/.github/profile/README.md

 You need to build a website for your event but don't have much time to work on it ?
 Feel free to use the [event template](https://github.com/mtg-x/event-template) to quickly build your website.

 ## Wanna join ?
 You want to create your MTG Chapter ?
-Please send an email to devrelfr@microsoft.com and we'll dicuss your project.
+Please send an email to devrelfr@microsoft.com and we'll discuss your project.

 <!--